bengeisler/TcLog/README.md

 	.RunLogger();
 ```

 It is used via a second block 'TcLog' with which the messages are then triggered.
+The parameter `nBufferSize` reflects the size of the string cache that is used to cache all logging calls in one cycle and write to the file afterwards.
+A buffer size of `100000` has been tested with up to `100` consecutive logging calls.

 ```
 VAR